Combine text values by using an expression

 =[FirstName] & " " & [LastName]

 The expression uses the & operator to combine the values in the FirstName and LastName fields.
-The expression also uses a pair of double quotation (") marks separated by a space character to insert a space between the first and last names.
-When you want to insert something between two fields, such as a space, a punctuation character, or literal text, you must enclose that additional value in quotation marks.
+It also uses a pair of double quotation marks (") separated by a space to insert a space between the first and last names.
+When you want to insert something between two fields, such as a space, punctuation, or literal text, enclose that value in quotation marks.

-As another example, you can use the following expression to display last name and first name, separated by a comma and a space:
+You can also use the following expression to display the last name and first name, separated by a comma and a space:

 =[LastName] & ", " & [FirstName]